noambenami/officehub/README.md

 Karma is the test framework.
 In case you need to run it manually sudo npm install -g karma-cli

-Run npm install to get all server-s-de dependencies npm install
+Run npm install to get all server-side dependencies npm install